Emsley1d/Interview_Exercise/README.md

 ## Technology Used

-After reasarching the various technologies used within the team I initially decided to use Windows Forms (C#, VB.NET) for a couple of reaons:
+After researching the various technologies used within the team I initially decided to use Windows Forms (C#, VB.NET) for a couple of reasons:

 -   Although I haven't created anything with C# I do have some prior knowledge of it.
 -   Of all the options C# is most like the languages I am more proficient with.